hashgraph/hedera-mirror-node/docs/database.md

 temp_file_limit = 2147483647kB
 ```

-Note once the data is restored, revert the values back for normal operation.
+Note: once the data is restored, revert the values back for normal operation.

 ### Restore

+Before restoring the data, take a database snapshot.

 Use the following command to restore the data dump to the new PostgreSQL database instance: